adaptris/interlok-docs/docs/pages/cookbook/cookbook-sap-idoc.md

 ### Interlok Workflow Design ###

 We recommend that the Adapter registers as a single program and all IDocs (to all partners, and of all message types) are consumed via that single point.
 This means that you need to devise a strategy to control the behaviour of the workflow for different partners and message types.
-You can do this by extracting the required metadata and then using a [dynamic-service-locator][] to control the required services that are invoked.
+You can do this by extracting the required metadata and then using a [dynamic-service-executor][] to control the required services that are invoked.
 Use a [pooling-workflow][] to increase throughput.

 ### Receiving an IDoc ###